 And the details were on her side, but it would appear that just possibly no real human was looking at those details – at either company.

-So she decided to send a request to the Elliott Advocacy team for backup assistance.
+So she decided to send a request to our advocacy team for backup assistance.

 How did a scammer hack this account, Airbnb?

 When Berenice’s cry for help landed in our inbox, I reviewed all the details and assumed this was another case that hadn’t been reviewed by an actual person.